DataFire/Integrations/integrations/generated/google_sheets/README.md

 * ConditionalFormatRule `object`: A rule describing a conditional format.
   * booleanRule [BooleanRule](#booleanrule)
   * gradientRule [GradientRule](#gradientrule)
-  * ranges `array`: The ranges that will be formatted if the condition is true.
+  * ranges `array`: The ranges that are formatted if the condition is true.
     * items [GridRange](#gridrange)

 ### CopyPasteRequest